 Tour ending point

 We offer a 100% refund up to 24 hours before the start time.

 Owen was so informative and fun.
 The best.
 Our first visit to NYC, and it was such a good choice to do this tour.Gina

-Meet at the steps outside the North Entrance of Castle Clinton in Battery Park.
+Outside the front entrance of Castle Clinton in Battery Park

 The guided portion of the tour is about 2 hours.
 You can stay as long as you want after the tour ends at Liberty Island and return to Battery Park when ready.
 Total time should be about 3 hours, but allow an extra hour if you plan to visit Ellis Island on your own.
 Your ferry ticket back to Manhattan is included with this tour.

 We’ll be on our feet for most of the tour, and there are some stairs.
 The ferry ride over has some limited seating, and at Liberty Island, your guide will lead you on a walking tour of the grounds to point out the different sights.
 If mobility is an issue, please arrange for a private tour.

 You should plan for security screenings before entering the ferry.
 Persons and property are subject to search.
 Prohibited items include weapons, locking blades, tools, non-folding umbrellas, tripods, laptops, tablet keyboards, coolers, luggage, drones, sewing kits, lighter fluid, and anything propelled by aerosol.

 The National Park Service doesn’t allow any guiding inside the Statue of Liberty Museum.
 Your guide will give you a thorough introduction to the museum so you can explore it on your own and know what to look for.
 The guided portion of this tour doesn’t include Ellis Island, where the immigration museum is located, since this is an express trip, though you’re welcome to visit on your own.
 If you’d like to visit Ellis Island with our guide, we recommend our Statue of Liberty and Ellis Island Guided Tour.